Issue 52

-Welcome to the summer edition of Accelerating News!
+Welcome to the autumn edition of Accelerating News!

 On the events calendar: